-This is Mr. Mehsling’s third year as TPCA’s Director..
+This is Mr. Mehsling’s fourth year as TPCA’s Director.
 Joe taught, coached and served as Assistant Principal at Sunset Middle School and Silver Creek High School.
 He spent ten years as Principal of Altona Middle School where he and his team received the John Irwin Award and the Governor’s Distinction Award, in addition to being designated a School to Watch by the Colorado Association of Middle Level Educators.
 He was named the Colorado Middle School Principal of the Year in 2012.

 Second only to good parenting, Mr. Mehsling believes public education plays a critical role in developing good citizens with outstanding character.
 He also fundamentally agrees with TPCA’s mission and core philosophies.

 After high school, Joe spent six years as an infantryman in the United States Marine Corps.
 He attended the University of Colorado at Boulder majoring in political science and history, graduating magna cum laude.
 He later obtained his M.A. in Educational Leadership from the University of Northern Colorado.

 When not at work Joe enjoys spending time with his wife, Mary Katherine, who is also an educator.
 He is happiest in the great outdoors; hunting, fishing, gardening, and beekeeping.
 As a Colorado native, he’s a huge Broncos fan!